PopeJuliusII/leetcode/Problem 21 - Merge Two Sorted Lists/explanation.md

 ### Solution 2: Explanation

 This solution is an iterative implementation.
-If either of the lists, or, indeed, if both list are `None`, return the list which is not `None` or `None`.
+If either of the lists, or, indeed, if both lists are `None`, return the list which is not `None` or `None`.
 Otherwise, this solution attempts to integrate all nodes from `list2` into `list1` where `list1` is the list with the smaller initial value.